Before reading this article click on http://lunarsabbath.us/id9.html you will be amazed.

 it shows him keeping Pentecost beyond the traditional 50 day count and not only Paul but thousands

-We have Scripture that shows that Paul left Philippi after the days of unleavened bread and then travels to Jerusalem
+have Scripture that shows that Paul left Philippi after the days of unleavened bread and then travels to Jerusalem to keep

-to keep Pentecost.
-It is approximately 1000 mi. from Philippi to Jerusalem and Paul has 50 days to be at
+Pentecost.
+It is approximately 1000 mi. from Philippi to Jerusalem and Paul has 50 days to be at the end

-the end of the 1000 mi. journey but he only has 18 days or less in which to
+of the 1000 mi. journey but he only has 18 days or less in which to travel

-it is IMPOSSIBLE for Paul to have traveled that distance in 18 days.
-You might ask, why
+is IMPOSSIBLE for Paul to have traveled that distance in 18 days.
+You might ask, why 18

-LEAST 32 of the 50 days where Paul was not traveling, and this leaves only 18 travel days
+32 of the 50 days where Paul was not traveling, and this leaves only 18 travel days to cover

 When you divided 18 days into 1000 miles you quickly see they would have had to average a little over